-- Being able to “see” the pattern made by the laser on the back of your eye for a few months.
+- Seeing the pattern made by the laser on the back of your eye for a couple of months.

-- A permanent small blind spot close to the center of your vision.
+- A permanent small blind spot close to the vision’s center.

 2. Eye injections

-Before starting the treatment, the skin around the eyes will be cleaned and covered with a sheet, and small clips will be used to keep your eyes open.
-During this procedure, patients will be given local anesthetic drops to numb their eyes.
-Afterwards, a very fine needle is carefully guided into the patient’s eyeball and the injection is given.
+Before starting the treatment, the skin around the eyes will be covered with a sheet after being cleaned.
+Afterwards, small clips will be used to keep the eyes open.
+During this procedure, patients will be under local anesthesia to prevent them from suffering eye pain.
+Eventually, the surgeon uses a fine needle and guides it carefully into the patient’s eyeball and then gives the injection.

-The injections are usually given once a month to begin with, and once the vision starts to stabilize, they will be stopped or given less frequently.
-In some cases, injections of steroid medication may be given instead of anti-VEGF injections, or if the anti-VEGF injections do not help.
+Eye injections are typically applied once a month to begin with.
+Once the vision starts to be stabilized, they will be applied less frequently or stopped.
+In some cases, steroid injections may be given instead of anti-VEGF injections if they couldn’t help.

 What are the risks and side effects of eye injections?

-- In rare cases, blood clots may form which could lead to a heart attack or stroke
+- In rare cases, blood clots may form and might lead to a heart attack or stroke.

 - Eye pressure may increase due to steroid injections.